 This cool Apple Watch capability, called Workout Do Not Disturb, is supported on watchOS 4 and up.
 Here’s how to quickly enable it with just a few taps.

 How to use Workout Do Not Disturb

-You can only turn Workout Do Not Disturb on or off through the companion Watch app on your paired iPhone with iOS 11 and later, not directly via the Settings app on your Apple Watch.
+You can turn Workout Do Not Disturb on or off through the companion Watch app on your paired iPhone with iOS 11 and later, or via the Settings app on your Apple Watch.